hubuco/bulkapi/README.md

 You will need:
 - your HuBuCo API key
-- file_id returned by send-file.php
+- $file_id returned by send-file.php

 Results:
 - $file_id => the file id of the uploaded file